 |Memory working set||The current amount of memory used by the app, in MiB.|

 |Requests||The total number of requests regardless of their resulting HTTP status code.|

 For an App Service plan, the available metrics are:

-App Service plan metrics are only available for plans in Basic, Standard and Premium SKU.
+App Service plan metrics are available only for plans in Basic, Standard, and Premium tiers.